 - Do not use suffixes with dates(Correct: May 12, 2014; Incorrect: May 12th, 2014).

-- When referencing a span of years, use a hyphen and drop the first two numbers of the second year.
+- When referencing a span of years, use a hyphen and omit the first two digits of the second year.

 - Do not use the word “on” before a date or day of the week when its absence would not lead to confusion.